Winnie Loo

 Back in Kuala Lumpur, a regular client offered a way forward: a business partnership of RM20,000 each for a 428-square-foot salon at Wisma HLA.
 That original partner later sold her shares.
 Winnie’s boyfriend Richard Teo stepped in as replacement—becoming first her business partner, then her husband, and eventually the co-founder without whom the enterprise would not have survived its hardest years.

-The division of labor was deliberate and remained stable for decades.
-Richard handled discipline, business structure, and marketing.
-Winnie controlled creative direction and the salon floor.
+What began as a financial arrangement became the most important relationship of her professional life.
 “He is the strict parent,” she later explained.
 “I am the suggestive voice.”
+Where she led with warmth and creative instinct, Richard provided the structure and discipline that kept the business grounded.
 The couple won the BrandLaureate SMEs Business Couple of the Year award in 2017—recognition that treated the partnership as the unit of achievement, not the individual.

 A mother’s impossible choice #